 The facilities at Stewart Mineral Springs are equally rugged.
 It has an aging summer-camp feel, with creaky floors, plastic deck furniture and mineral-stained tubs.
 A narrow hallway passes through the wood-shingled bathhouse, past the 15 private-tub cubicles, ending in a common space where a fire crackles in a wood stove.
 Guests shuffle through on their way to the sprawling porch overlooking the creek.

 Signs urge silence, and New Age music wafts softly through the hallway.
-The quiet is periodically interrupted by the manager [attendant Sherry, actually, long-gone to Iowa], a gruff woman, stomping through, directing patrons to this tub or that, or bursting into the sauna to toss impossibly large logs into the stove...
+The quiet is periodically interrupted by the manager [attendant Sherry, actually, long gone ED.], a gruff woman, stomping through, directing patrons to this tub or that, or bursting into the sauna to toss impossibly large logs into the stove...

 "Relax, you're here"

-Debra posted this story on Open Exchange website, www.openexchange.org, to share a healing experience.
+Debra posted the following on the Open Exchange website, www.openexchange.org, to share a healing experience.

 I discovered Stewart Mineral Springs in 2007 and was immediately drawn in by the "Relax, you're here" sign.
 The first thing I noticed was the wonderful quiet.
 The creek sounds and birds were all I heard.
 My dog, Grizzly, and I walked down the path towards the covered bridge.